 With each year end comes dozens of tasks which need to be completed prior to the start of the New Year.
 Completing these tasks don’t have to be a dreaded process.
 The most important thing is to make sure you are organized, know what needs to be accomplished and by what date it needs to be completed.
 We have compiled this general year-end checklist, that will hopefully help you to compile one specific to your nonprofit.

 - Reconcile all bank statements.
 Resolve any outstanding checks, record void checks, and reissue the payments if necessary.

 - Update fixed asset records, enter adjustments and record depreciation for the year.

 - Balance Sheet account analysis.
 Analyze balance sheet accounts (accrued payroll, prepaids, deferred revenue, etc.) for accuracy and make necessary adjustments.

 - Income Statement account analysis.
-Analyze revenue and expense accounts compared to budget and make any required journal entries for correction.
+Analyze your nonprofit’s revenue and expense accounts compared to budget and make any required journal entries for correction.

 - Review vendor summary to ensure all vendor information is complete.
 Prepare 1099’s after the last check run for the year.

 - Complete all grant reporting and year-end financial statements for the board.

 Nonprofit payroll tasks for the year-end

 - Remind employees to update their address or withholding information prior to running the last payroll of the year.